ABTSoftware/SciChart.iOS.Documentation/guides/Chart Modifier API/ChartOverview.md

 </div>

+### Grip Helpers in custom selection controls

+The SCIOverview displays grip helpers for the custom selection control when the left and right selection controls in the range selection view are too close together to be easily manipulated.

+You can control the visibility of these grip helpers using the `shouldShowGripHelper` property.

+- Set `shouldShowGripHelper` to **true** to enable grip helpers when the controls are close.
+- Set it to **false** to disable grip helpers entirely, regardless of control proximity.
+The default value is true.

 ## Optional Parameters for creating SciChartOverview
 `-[SCIOverviewChart createOverviewChartForParentSurface:options:]` method accepts optional params object described in `SCIOverviewOptions`.
 These params allow to specify axis ids and renderanle series which should be used for binding overview chart.